jacksleight/laravel-omni/README.md

 Route::get('counter/{count}', Counter::class);
 ```

+### Property Visibility

+Public properties have special meaning in Livewire components, so Omni needs a way to define properties for standard components without the risk of them being exposed by mistake when switching a standard component to Livewire.
+Therefore it's best practive to define standard component properties as protected instead of public, and only switch them to public when you need to.
+Protected properties are avalibale in the standard component template scope.

 ### Component Execution

 Omni components will execute in one of three modes depending on the `<template>` tag you declare and the template structure.

 * **Standard Mode**
   All components that declare a `omni` template execute in standard mode.
 They support `mount` and `rendering` lifecycle hooks.
+All public and protected properties are avalibale in the template scope.
+All protected methods are avalibale in the template scope.

 * **Livewire Mode**
   Components that declare a `omni:wire` template and have no code outside of the `<template>` tag execute in Livewire mode.
 They run through the usual [Livewire lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).
+All public properties are avalibale in the template scope.
+All protected methods are avalibale in the template scope.

 * **Combined Mode**
   Components that declare a `omni:wire` template and have code outside of the `<template>` tag execute in combined mode.
 Combined components are actually two instances of the same component.
 The part of the template outside the `<template>` tag is executed in standard mode, and then the part of the template inside the `<template>` tag is executed in Livewire mode.